 And just after crossing Massachusetts Avenue, I was cut off by a truck entering the campus by the entry between Buildings 35 and 37.
 The driver probably didn’t see the sign demanding that motorists yield to bikes.
 This, as you will remember, is just about where the bike path departs from the road way.
 That hide and seek process will, one day, get a bicyclist seriously injured.
 I hope that the Institute will be smart enough to avoid doing this when they re-work the western part of Vassar Street.

 When I got to MIT, that parking container was still taking up a parking space near the smoking area of Building 4.
 Seems to me that, since the crane has come and gone, they should move this thing to the private parking area of Eastman Court.
 I should think, that since I am paying six hundred bucks to be allowed to park here, there would be a space when I get in.
 That is not always the case.

-I didn’t say anything beyond giving them a really hard look.
+I didn’t say anything beyond giving them (the smokers) a really hard look.
 But I certainly thought of some nasty things.